 THE MOUNT PLEASANT LINE

-The MOUNT PLEASANT LINE at the ten degree interval of 252 degrees is interesting in that although it has currently only one point, that point being the site of the destroyed Mount Pleasant Barrow at precisely one Druid Mile from the base point.
+The MOUNT PLEASANT LINE at the ten-degree interval of 252 degrees is interesting in that although it has currently only one point, that point being the site of the destroyed Mount Pleasant Barrow at precisely one Druid Mile (DM) from the base point.
 I believe I have now rediscovered the vestigial remains of this barrow by GPS, and have added it to the database.
 It falls just to the west of the Ordnance Survey monument symbol on the map and is at a more compatible position to the overall pattern.
 Nothing has so far been found on the outlying DM points.

 THE COMPTON LINE